EPW80/Work-Day-Scheduler/README.md

 Google to find my solution.
 I also learned new CSS styling techniques such as ":root".

 ## Contribution:
-Crafted by [Erik Williams]
+Erik Williams

 ## License
-All code on this site is copyright Erik Williams - 2022
+Erik Williams - 2022

 #### ©️2022 EPW